Holographic Renyi entropies from hyperbolic black holes with scalar hair: Summary and discussion

 In this paper, we have calculated the R\'{e}nyi entropies (with a spherical entangling surface) and entanglement spectrum from a class of hyperbolic black holes with scalar hair in terms of the conformal mapping approach \cite{Casini:2011kv,Hung:2011nu}.
 The main conclusions are as follows:

-\begin{itemize} \item By employing a class of hyperbolic black holes with scalar hair as a one-parameter family generalization of the MTZ black hole, we explicitly obtain the holographic Renyi entropies.
+\begin{itemize} \item By employing a class of hyperbolic black holes with scalar hair as a one-parameter family generalization of the MTZ black hole, we explicitly obtain the holographic R\'{e}nyi entropies.
 The $n \to 1$ limit of these R\'{e}nyi entropies gives the same entanglement entropy, while the R\'{e}nyi entropies with $n>1$ are affected by the scalar field.
-In special cases when $\alpha=1/\sqrt{3}$ or $\sqrt{3}$ (in AdS$_4$) and $\alpha=2/\sqrt{6}$ or $4/\sqrt{6}$ (in AdS$_5$), which correspond to special cases of STU supergravities, the R\'{e}nyi entropies have the same $n$-dependence as the universal result in 2D CFT.
+In special cases when $\alpha=1/\sqrt{3}$ or $\sqrt{3}$ (in AdS$_4$) and $\alpha=2/\sqrt{6}$ or $4/\sqrt{6}$ (in AdS$_5$), which correspond to special cases of STU supergravity, the R\'{e}nyi entropies have the same $n$ dependence as the universal result in 2D CFTs.

-\item The zeroth-order and third-order phase transitions of black holes lead to the discontinuity in the first and second derivatives of the R\'{e}nyi entropies at special values $n_{\text{m}}$, which depend on the phase transition temperature of black holes.
+\item The zeroth-order and third-order phase transitions of black holes lead to the discontinuity of the R\'{e}nyi entropies and their second derivatives at special values $n_{\text{m}}$, which depend on the phase transition temperature of black holes.

-\item From the R\'{e}nyi entropies which are analytic at $n=\infty$, we calculate the entanglement spectrum as an infinite sum by means of the exponential Bell polynomial.
+\item From the R\'{e}nyi entropies that are analytic at $n=\infty$, we calculate the entanglement spectrum as an infinite sum by means of the exponential Bell polynomials.
 The result includes a Dirac delta function and a Heaviside step function determined by the large $n$ limit of the R\'{e}nyi entropies.
 This approach is verified to be accurate for a wide range of eigenvalues by comparing it with numerical calculations.
 We take a closer look at the spectrum when $\alpha$ is extremely close to $1/\sqrt{3}$ (in AdS$_4$), which shows different properties. \end{itemize}

-Some interesting questions are waiting for further investigation.
-In the discussion above, we leave aside the cases with the zeroth-order phase transitions due to the difficulty of inverting the Laplace transform.
-However, it would be intriguing to explicitly show how phase transitions are embodied in the entanglement spectrum.
-Besides, this work focuses on the neutral limit, but the charged hyperbolic black holes include more complex phase structures and are worth investigating.
+The following topics need further investigation: (i) It would be intriguing to explicitly show how phase transitions are embodied in the entanglement spectrum. (ii) This work focuses on the neutral limit, while the charged hyperbolic black holes include more complex phase structures and are worth investigating. (iii) In special cases that intersect with STU supergravity, it would be interesting to compare our work with the supersymmetric R\'{e}nyi entropies studied in \cite{Hosseini:2019and}.

 \acknowledgments We thank Yi Wang for helpful conversations.
 This work was supported in part by the NSF of China under Grant No. 11905298 and the Undergraduate Base Scientific Research Project under Grant No. 20211222.